IBM/ibm-spectrum-scale-container-native-helm/INSTALL.md

   gui:
     host:               "remote-scale-gui.mydomain.com"
 ```
-The [*minimal-config.yaml*](minimal-config.yaml) file in this repository provides an example of such a minimal *config.yaml* file
-that can be used and easily customized by adding additional variables from [*values.yaml*](helm/ibm-spectrum-scale/values.yaml) as needed.

 Note:
 - The *localFs* name must comply with Kubernetes DNS label rules and, for example, cannot contain a "_", see
   [DNS Label Names](https://www.ibm.com/links?url=https%3A%2F%2Fkubernetes.io%2Fdocs%2Fconcepts%2Foverview%2Fworking-with-objects%2Fnames%2F%23dns-label-names)).